DevExpress/generator-testcafe-browser-provider/generators/app/templates/README.md

 ## Usage

 <% if (isMultiBrowser) {%>
-You can figure out available browser aliases by running
+You can determine the available browser aliases by running
 ```
 testcafe -b <%= providerName %>
 ```